Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/final_report.md

 | **ParlaMint-ES-CT**                 | 2015–2022            | Multilingual/Comparable Parliament corpus  |
 | **Radioteca.cat**   | 1985-2025 | Library of AI transcribed Radio broadcasts |

 Initially, Radioteca.cat was not included in our data as it is less genre-specific.
 That is, Radioteca.cat is more informal than any of the other sources of data we have.
-However, as can be seen in (LINKHERE), using only the first three dataframes gave us a gap from 1926 to 2007.
+However, using only the first three dataframes gave us a gap from 1926 to 2007.
 Therefore, Radioteca.cat was brought in.

 ### 2.2 Adquistion and Parsing
-The whole process is done in [LINKHERE]\
+The whole process is done in [Data-Parsing-Exploratory-Analysis-2](https://github.com/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Data-Parsing-Exploratory-Analysis-2.ipynb)|[nbviewer](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Data-Parsing-Exploratory-Analysis-2.ipynb)\
 Briefly, the acquisition and parsing were:

 For CTIC, it was downloaded as separate text files with metadata mixed in.
 Therefore, it was parsed using Beautiful Soup.
 The metadata and text pieces were stored in a pandas dataframe.
-(LINKHERE)
 For Parlament Parla, it was a folder of .tsv files, therefore the data was simply turned into a pandas dataframe.
-(LINKHERE) For ParlaMint-ES-CT, it contained files in many formats.
+For ParlaMint-ES-CT, it contained files in many formats.
 TSV documents were used to acquire the metadata and TXT files for the text content/transcription.
 Both were loaded into a single pandas dataframe.
-(LINKHERE)
 For Radioteca.cat, since it's a web library, it was webscraped using Beautiful Soup and a CSV file containing the metadata provided by the owner of the Radioteca project.
 For the data currently used for the analysis, only shows broadcast before 2012 were taken, as we already had lots of data for the recent years.
-However, as some gaps were found in the data during the analysis, such as a gap in 2019, in (LINKHERE) and its continuation (LINKHERE), Radioteca.cat was re-scraped, now the complete library.
+However, as some gaps were found in the data during the analysis, such as a gap in 2019, Radioteca.cat was re-scraped completely, the whole library this time, which can be found in: [Data-Parsing-Exploratory-Analysis-Part1.ipynb](https://github.com/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Data-Parsing-Exploratory-Analysis-Part1.ipynb) | [nbviewer](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Data-Parsing-Exploratory-Analysis-Part1.ipynb) and its continuation [CompleteDataFrame.ipynb](https://github.com/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/CompleteDataFrame.ipynb) | [nbviewer](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/CompleteDataFrame.ipynb), which is still in progress.
 Due to the time constraint, I wasn't able to perform the analysis on the new data.
 Therefore, the term project analysis and conclusions are using the data from CTIC, Parlament Parla, ParlaMint-ES-CT, and Radioteca.cat up until 2012.
 After acquiring the separate corpora and storing them in dataframes, a single pandas dataframe was created, merging all of them.
 The texts were also tokenized after the merging using Pitt's supercomputing.
-The files can be found in (LINKHERE) under "tokenization.*".
+The files can be found in under "tokenization.*".
 After the acquisition and data parsing, the resulting dataframe was very unbalanced.
 To reduce the imbalance while avoiding biases, individual speaker contributions were limited to 1500 characters, and for Radioteca, episode contributions were also limited to 1500 characters, ensuring a less topic- and speaker-specific dataframe.
-This shaping of our data can be found in [LINK].

 The resulting dataframe used for the analysis consists of **3 billion tokens** from **75 thousand text-pieces** which are single speaker contributions.

-PUT FREAKIN PLOTS HERE

 ## 3. Analysis
 The analysis was performed based on Dr. Junyent's language threatening symptoms mentioned previously.
 For each of the risk areas, specific elements of Catalan were chosen to be evaluated.
 These are: